Mario Fenech: Post-rugby league career

 Since retiring from football, Fenech has been involved in the entertainment industry.
 In 2001, his book What's Doing? was published.
 He was a regular contributor (and butt of jokes) on The Footy Show, and has appeared on numerous other TV shows, including Pizza, and made a brief cameo in the rugby league-based film Footy Legends.
 During his stint on The Footy Show, footage was repeatedly replayed of him being unwittingly hit on the head with a football during a game between the Crushers and the Parramatta Eels in 1995; this clip led to the dubious honour of any inadvertent contact being made between the ball and the head of a player (in any sport, not necessarily rugby league) being dubbed a "Falcon" in the Australian lexicon.
 In 2022, Fenech's wife Rebecca revealed that Fenech often resented the way he was treated on The Footy Show.

 Fenech ran as a local candidate in the City of Randwick in the 2012 New South Wales council election.

+Personal life

+Fenech is an observant Catholic and was educated in the Catholic School system.
+He is married and has two children with his wife.

-In 2016 Fenech revealed that he was suffering from early onset dementia, which he believes to be the result of years of head knocks and concussions suffered during his rugby career.
+In 2016, Fenech revealed that he was suffering from early onset dementia, which he believes to be the result of years of head knocks and concussions suffered during his rugby career.
 By 2022 he had lost most of his memory of his playing career.

-Fenech remains a loyal supporter of the South Sydney Rabbitohs.